millerdev/lms-ultralight/README.md

-# Ultralight (preview) - a Logitech Media Server theme
+# Ultralight (preview) - a Logitech Media Server skin

-Ultralight is a responsive theme for Logitech Media Server that works well on desktop and mobile browsers.
+Ultralight is a responsive skin for Logitech Media Server that works well on desktop and mobile browsers.

 ![Ultralight](ultralight.png?raw=true "Ultralight")